SeeedDocument/Seeed-WiKi/docs/Grove-Gas_Sensor-MQ2.md

 Hardware Overview
 -----------------

 This is an Analog output sensor.
-This needs to be connected to any one Analog socket in [Grove Base Shield](/Base_Shield_V2).
-The examples used in this tutorial makes uses of A0 analog pin.
+It needs to be connected to any one Analog socket in [Grove Base Shield](/Base_Shield_V2).
+The examples used in this tutorial make uses of A0 analog pin.
 Connect this module to the A0 port of Base Shield.

 It is possible to connect the Grove module to Arduino directly by using jumper wires, please refer to the connection in the table below: